-Provide education-based training and presentations to students on drug awareness and the impact of drug use

-Coordinate a K9 Team Mentoring Outreach Program

-Coordinate a Child Safety Seat Training Program

-Conduct searches for illegal narcotics as needed and in compliance with the law Coordinate community outreach for other events such as Adopt-A-Family focusing on Foster and Homeless Youth, ELL students, and low-income families The Emergency Services Coordinator will conduct the following:
+- Provide education-based training and presentations to students on drug awareness and the impact of drug use - Coordinate a K9 Team Mentoring Outreach Program - Coordinate a Child Safety Seat Training Program - Conduct searches for illegal narcotics as needed and in compliance with the law - Coordinate community outreach for other events such as Adopt-A-Family focusing on Foster and Homeless Youth, ELL students, and low-income families - Participate in POST-required weekly training - Provide for overall health services for two canines - "Training to Strengthen and Enhance School Stakeholder Relationships" District Police staff to attend current, contemporary training on school resource officer related topics to enhance schoolbased partnerships.

-Management of the District's emergency services program to ensure student and staff safety and preparedness at all sites.

-Management of the District's Readiness and Emergency Management for Schools (REMS) program, including its ongoing updates, emergency management training, and drills.

-Oversight, training, and implementation of SHARE 911 - a multi-platform emergency notification system throughout the District.

-Coordinate the District's Crisis Response Team.

-Team Member and trainer for the District's Threat Assessment Inquiry Protocol.

-Coordinate and lead trainer for lockdown instruction and drills on crisis mitigation, intervention, and prevention.
+- emergency notification system throughout the District. - Coordinate the District's Crisis Response Team. - Team Member and trainer for the District's Threat Assessment Inquiry Protocol. - Coordinate and lead trainer for lockdown instruction and drills on crisis mitigation, intervention, and prevention.